krishnaxpatel/data-analytics-projects/README.md

 Data Analytics Portfolio

 Welcome to my data analytics portfolio!
-Here you will find some of the projects I have worked on that showcase my skills in data analytics & statistical modeling!
+Here you will find some of the projects I have worked on that showcase my skills in data analytics & data visualizations.

 ## Projects